 The Teradata system offers a low total cost of ownership, as it is easy to set up maintain and administer the arrangement.

-Teradata systems allow implementation of SQL to interact with the data in the database easily.
+Teradata systems allow the implementation of SQL to interact with the data in the database easily.
 It also provides its own extension.

 8) Load & Unload utilities